Join Our Team

 As you can see, early literacy is not all about the actual reading.
 For preschoolers, it’s about observation, inquiry, deduction, induction, imagination, and reflection.
 There will be plenty of time for chapter books later.
 For now, don’t forget to read the pictures.

-We Love The Lux School
+We Love The LUX School

 together